top of page

 Ruuk rushed to a basin nearby and brought Xander a palmful of water.
 At first, he resisted, unwilling to drink from the barbarian’s foul hand, but Ruuk pressed his palm to Xander’s mouth.

-“Then why build out here?”
+“Then why build out here in the jungle?”

-“Resources have become scarce.
-Base Camp is but an extension of Volkanik.
-We have taken on a new initiative to expand, made possible by this volcanic mound in the jungle.
-Once this camp is established, the jungle will be ours.”
+“Base Camp is but an extension of our capital city, Volkanik.
+We have taken an initiative to expand, made possible by this volcanic mound in the jungle.
+Once this camp is fully established, the jungle and her resources will be ours.”
 Kauz moved closer to Xander.
 “But on to more important matters.
 Where did you come from?”

 Xander hesitated.
-“I’m not sure.”
+He didn’t think they would understand, so he said, “I’m not sure.”

 “Not sure?”
-The red light from mechanical eye flickered over Xander’s face.
-“The scan says otherwise.
-Lying won’t help you here.”
+The red light from Kauz’s mechanical eye flickered over Xander’s face.
+“My scan says otherwise.
+Lying won’t help you here.
+Try again.”

 “I came from the beach, beyond the jungle.”